Custom Hotspot Images

 Save the skin.

-✭ To see a working example, check out one of the skin components called Image Popup Silhouette.
-You could also simply use this component and swap out the image by selecting the existing image and in its properties, click Change.
+✭ To see a working example, check out one of the skin components.
+You could also use this component and swap out the image by selecting the existing image and in its properties, click Change.

 The final step is to make sure the hotspots are linked to the Hotspot Templates in the skin.
-This is so that the hotspots inherit the icon/image added to the hotspot template.
+This is so that the hotspots inherit the icon/image and actions added to the hotspot template.

-Add the skin you’ve created to the project by choosing it in the Output properties.
+Add the skin to the project by selecting it in the Output properties.

 In, the Viewer, select a hotspot to open its properties.